Accelerating a restarted Krylov method for matrix functions with randomization: Restarted Randomized Krylov

 The Krylov approximation $\vec{\hat{f}}_2$ associated with (\ref{eq:restart_combined}) is then defined as

 Due to the block triangular structure of $\mat{R}_{2m}$, $f(\mat{R}_{2m})$ has the following form

 and thus, (\ref{eq:restart_approx}) can be rewritten as

 Therefore, as long as we can compute $\mat{F}_{2,1}$, we can update the Krylov approximation $\vec{\hat{f}}_{2}$ without needing to store the basis from the previous cycle.
-For the method to be numerically stable \cite{eiermann_restarted_2006, guttel_limited-memory_2020}, the matrix $\mat{F}_{2,1}$ is taken directly from bottom left block of $f(\mat{R}_{2m})$, which in turn entails the computation of the full matrix $f(\mat{R}_{2m})$.
+For the method to be numerically stable \cite{eiermann_restarted_2006,guttel_limited-memory_2020}, the matrix $\mat{F}_{2,1}$ is taken directly from bottom left block of $f(\mat{R}_{2m})$, which in turn entails the computation of the full matrix $f(\mat{R}_{2m})$.
 Algorithm~\ref{code:restart_krylov} describes the complete restarting procedure for an arbitrary number of cycles.
+Note that the size of $\mat{R}_{km}$ grows each restart, such that evaluating $f(\mat{R}_{km})$ may become too expensive to compute after a large number of restarts \cite{eiermann_restarted_2006,guttel_limited-memory_2020}.

 Similar to other iterative procedures, we need to estimate the error $\norm{f(\mat{A})\vec{b} - \vec{\hat{f}}_k}$ in order to determine when the restarted algorithm should stop.
 A simple error estimate that is often used in Krylov methods is the difference between two successive restart cycles: